 Week 50, Day 1: We see various scenes from across the globe as chaos has erupted in every city with Black Adam’s rampage on the world.
 We see Black Adam taking: the American military.
 The father time appears with silent majority.
 Black Adam kills all the bodies of Silent Majority and then rips Father Time’s face off.
 Black Adam then picks up the aircraft here and throws it toward America.

-We shift to New York City where a bunch of criminals have stolen a ton of money from a bank.
+We shift to New York City where a bunch of criminals has stolen a ton of money from a bank.
 Suddenly, Jason Todd dressed up in a Nightwing costume appears on the scene.
 Jason brutally takes down the criminals.
-The criminals begs their lives offer to give chasing the money.
+The criminals beg for their lives and offer to give Jason the money.
 Jason decides to take the money and kill the criminals.

 Champagne crafted some solid dialogue.
 I also like how Champagne weaved all the various scenes together in a pleasing and naturally flowing fashion.
 Each scene transitioned pleasantly into the next one.

 Champagne did a nice job conveying to the reader the massive scope of the chaos and destruction wrought by Black Adam on the globe.
 World War III Part One certainly reinforced the global and cataclysmic feeling of the events of World War III.
 Champagne did a sound job of creating plenty of tension in the reader.
 The stage has been set for the impending showdown between Black Adam and our heroes.